-10. MONITORING OF TRANSACTIONS
+10 MONITORING OF TRANSACTIONS

 - a) Regular monitoring of transactions is vital for ensuring effectiveness of the AML procedures.
 This is possible only if the intermediary has an understanding of the normal activity of the client so that it can identify deviations in transactions / activities - b) FSL shall pay special attention to all complexes, unusually large transactions and all unusual patterns which have no apparent economic or visible lawful purpose.
 The Compliance Department shall ensure adherence to the KYC policies and procedures.
-Internal Auditors shall specifically check and verify the application of KYC procedures and comment on the lapses if any observed in this regard.
-All staff members shall be provided training on Anti Money Laundering.
+Internal Auditors shall specifically check and verify the application of KYC procedures and comment on the lapses if any observed in this regard. - c) FSL shall ensure a record of the transactions is preserved and maintained in terms of Section 12 of the PMLA and that transactions of a suspicious nature or any other transactions notified under Section 12 of the Act are reported to the Director, FIU-IND.
+Suspicious transactions shall also be regularly reported to the higher authorities of FSL. - d) All staff members shall be provided training on Anti Money Laundering.
 The focus of training shall be different for frontline staff, compliance staff and staff dealing with new customers.
 The Compliance Department shall randomly examine a selection of transactions /clients and comment whether any suspicious transactions are done or not.
-While monitoring the transactions, FSL may shift the clients from one category to another depending upon the risk perceived by FSL. - c) FSL have a system of maintaining proper record of all transactions including records of all transactions prescribed under Rule 3 of the Rules, as mentioned below:
+While monitoring the transactions, FSL may shift the clients from one category to another depending upon the risk perceived by FSL. - e) FSL have a system of maintaining proper record of all transactions including records of all transactions prescribed under Rule 3 of the Rules, as mentioned below: - (a) All cash transactions of the value of more than Rupees Ten Lakh or its equivalent in foreign currency; and all suspicious transactions weather or made in cash and by way of as mentioned in the PMLA rule. - (b) All series of cash transactions integrally connected to each other which have been individually valued below Rupees Ten Lakh or its equivalent in foreign currency where such series of transactions have taken place within a month and the monthly aggregate exceeds an amount of Ten Lakh rupees or its equivalent in foreign currency. - (c) all cash transactions where forged or counterfeit currency notes or bank notes have been used as genuine or where any forgery of a valuable security or a document has taken place facilitating the transactions

-- (a) All cash transactions of the value of more than Rupees Ten Lakh or its equivalent in foreign currency; and all suspicious transactions weather or made in cash and by way of as mentioned in the PMLA rule. - (b) All series of cash transactions integrally connected to each other which have been individually valued below Rupees Ten Lakh or its equivalent in foreign currency where such series of transactions have taken place within a month and the monthly aggregate exceeds an amount of Ten Lakh rupees or its equivalent in foreign currency. - (c) all cash transactions where forged or counterfeit currency notes or bank notes have been used as genuine or where any forgery of a valuable security or a document has taken place facilitating the transactions - (d) All transactions involving receipts by non-profit organizations of value more than rupees ten lakh, or its equivalent in foreign currency. - (e) Suspicious transactions" means a transaction whether or not made in cash which to a person acting in good faith - -Gives rise to a reasonable ground of suspicion that it may involve the proceeds of crime; or - appears to be unusually large and / or made in circumstances of unusual or un justified complexity - -appears to have no economic rationale or bonafide purpose.
+- (d) All transactions involving receipts by non-profit organizations of value more than rupees ten lakh, or its equivalent in foreign currency. - (e) Suspicious transactions= means a transaction whether or not made in cash which to a person acting in good faith - -Gives rise to a reasonable ground of suspicion that it may involve the proceeds of crime; or - appears to be unusually large and / or made in circumstances of unusual or un justified complexity - -appears to have no economic rationale or bonafide purpose.

-11. IDENTIFYING OF SUSPICIOUS TRANSACTIONS
+11 IDENTIFYING OF SUSPICIOUS TRANSACTIONS

 FSL shall maintain records of debits and credits of transactions through various services to the clients, as per their specific instructions.
-The Rules notified under the PMLA defines a "suspicious transaction" as a transaction whether or not made in cash which, to a person acting in good faiths (a) Give rise to reasonable ground of suspicion that it may involve proceeds of crime; (b) Appears to be made in circumstances of unusual or unjustified complexity; or (c) Appears to have no economic rationale or bonafide purpose.
+The Rules notified under the PMLA defines a <suspicious transaction= as a transaction whether or not made in cash which, to a person acting in good faiths (a) Give rise to reasonable ground of suspicion that it may involve proceeds of crime; (b) Appears to be made in circumstances of unusual or unjustified complexity; or (c) Appears to have no economic rationale or bonafide purpose.
 Indicative List of suspicious transactions for Broking Account is: